16 Days Easy Trek Guide For Mount Everest Base Camp Itinerary From Kathmandu, Capital City of Nepal

 The road back to Namche from Pheriche will go fast.
 Follow the Imja river to Tengboche, where the road leads to Phungki Thanka.
 After the Kyangjuma, you finally arrive in Namche.

 The descent is easier than the ascent and you can walk through the forest admiring the views of the mountains.
 Night in the pension.
-Breakfast, lunch and dinner included.
+Breakfast, lunch, and dinner are included.
 On this day, it descends to the height of 3,440 m, with a walking distance of 13-15 km and a walking time of 7-8 hours.

 The road from Pheriche back to Tengboche is mainly downhill, although, as you can intuitively see, it takes an hour to climb a hill.
-At the end of the afternoon you are in Namche and you lie down before your last day on the mountain.
+At the end of the afternoon, you are in Namche and you lie down before your last day on the mountain.

 Day 13 – Namche to Lukla

 The road from Namche to Lukla follows the same path as before.
-It is decorated with prayer flags, chortens, peanut walls and jelly beans.
+It is decorated with prayer flags, chortens, peanut walls, and jelly beans.
 The Dudh Koshi River sprouts again through the air when you cross it by suspension bridges.
 After the gradual rise of Cheplung, you arrive in Lukla for the night.

 His arrival in Lukla brings an afternoon at his last tea house and traditionally a party with his trekking team: he has succeeded!
 Thanks to great teamwork and perseverance, you have achieved a physical achievement that others only dream of.

 From Jorsalle 10 minutes steep to Monzo.
 From here, the guide shows your permission and the stamp for the exit of the national park.
-From here it goes up and down slowly to Phakding, Ghat and Chauri Kharka.
+From here it goes up and down slowly to Phakding, Ghat, and Chauri Kharka.

 From Chauri Kharka 30 m to the Lukla.
 Your end of the walk.
 At night, celebrate your successful hike with your trekking team.